Y-Jesus.com

 • “I am the true vine” (John 15:1)

-• “I am the Alpha and Omega” Rev.1:7,8)
+• “I am the Alpha and Omega” Revelation1:7-8)

-Jesus called himself “Son of Man,” and “Son of God” on several occasions.
+Jesus called himself “Son of man,” and “Son of God” on several occasions.
 Let’s examine the meaning of those names in context of how his Jewish audience understood them.

 Click here to read page 3 of 6 of “Did Jesus Claim to be God”